stifflerus/stifflerus/_posts/2020-10-06-how-to-eliminate-bed-rattle-on-prusa-i3-mk3s.md

 From the factory, the LM8UU bearings come prelubricated with a light oil.
 The Prusa assembly instructions say that no additional lubrication is necessary.
-My theory is that packing the bearings with grease anyway will add enough "stickness" to prevent the bearings from rattling so much.
+My theory is that packing the bearings with grease anyway will add enough "stickiness" to prevent the bearings from rattling so much.

 I used a [printable cap that fits tubes of Super Lube](https://www.thingiverse.com/thing:1128781) to pack grease into the bearings.
 I printed this in PLA.

-After packing, the bearings have noticable drag when sliding on the smooth rods.
+After packing, the bearings have noticeable drag when sliding on the smooth rods.
 This additional resistance might help reducing ringing, but I'm not sure.
 I ended up tearing the whole machine apart and greasing all the bearings, because it seemed like the right thing to do.